He161sch/Silver/README.md

 This is our Project for the course Software Engineering.
 <br>
-We recreated the Game Silver and made our own version based on the original.
+We recreated the game Silver and made our own version based on the original.
 <br>
 By **Marco Mollo** and **Heiko Schmid**

 ## Description
-At the start of the game you have five Cards laying in front of you, the first two are faced up so you can look at them.
+At the start of the game you have five cards laying in front of you, the first two are faced up, so you can look at them.
 <br>
 Make sure you remember them because after the first round they are going to be covered.
 <br>